 - The 92nd St. gate closes at 9:00am.
 Late students go through the main entrance on 91st St.

 - School food is always free at ESMS.
 Breakfast is grab-and-go when students arrive for the day, to be eaten in homeroom.
 Hot and cold cafeteria lunches are always free and available for all students who stay in & would like it.
 If you bring your own food to school, please do not bring items containing nuts (note: the cafeteria has a nut free table and the kitchen always uses sun butter on its sandwiches and for dipping.); those who eat in the building have a split period of lunch & recess time in our yard.
-7th & 8th graders with signed permission on file get Out Lunch passes and may then start going out; 6th graders with permission will be allowed to leave at lunch starting Sept.
-27.
+Students with signed permission on file get Out Lunch passes and may go out for lunch.

 - Extra help is offered by teachers with notice on a rotating basis, with sessions before school or after lunch.

-- Many clubs meet before school or during recess, including Student Council, Principal’s Book & Poetry Clubs, Reading Buddies, Tiger Times newspaper, Helping Homeless Women Committee, Girls Leadership Organization, Big Buddies (mentoring), Gender Sexuality Alliance (GSA), Rocket Club and Red Rose Pen Pals (aka ZOOM Kenya.
+- Many clubs meet before school or during lunch period, including Student Council, Principal’s Book & Poetry Clubs, Reading Buddies, Tiger Times newspaper, Helping Homeless Women Committee, Big Buddies (mentoring), Gender Sexuality Alliance (GSA), Rocket Club and Red Rose Pen Pals (aka ZOOM Kenya).